The Real Cost of a Late ETD & How to Change Strategy

 Delayed Product Launches

 In fashion, timing is everything.
 Miss your delivery window, and you miss the moment.
 That means lost sales, misaligned campaigns, and leftover stock that gets marked down too soon.
-You can’t pause a season if the goods aren’t there, then your momentum is gone.
+You can’t pause a season if the goods aren’t there.

 Inventory and Warehousing Issues